First National Bank Field: Features

 A 30-foot-wide open concrete concourse wraps around the ballpark, giving fans the opportunity to see the game from any vantage point in the stadium.
 Fans are served at three major concession stands with 36 points of sale.
 Other amenities include a grandstand outdoor sports bar and a kid-safe play park.
 There are 16 luxury suites, 26 grandstand boxes, picnic areas, and a grandstand party deck in the left field corner.

 Naming rights

 The ballpark opened in 2005 as First Horizon Park.
 Memphis, Tennessee-based First Horizon National Corporation was awarded the naming rights on December 7, 2004, for 10 years.
 On November 7, 2007, it was formally announced that locally based NewBridge Bank had acquired the ballpark's naming rights, after First Horizon National Corporation ended their agreement with the Grasshoppers.
-The deal runs through the 2017 season.
+The deal was originally through the 2017 season.
 However, Yadkin Bank's acquisition of NewBridge Bank resulted in a name change for the ballpark, effective in the 2016 season.
 FNB Corporation of Pittsburgh made an offer for Yadkin Bank in 2016.
 The team and FNB Corporation announced March 6, 2017, that First National Bank will continue the NewBridge sponsorship, and the stadium's new name for the 2017 season would be First National Bank Field.